The Bethe Ansatz as a Quantum Circuit: Formulae for the A and B matrices.

 where $a\leq b$.
 The identity directly holds if $a=b$.
 We assume $a<b$ hereafter.

-We demonstrate (\ref{BA1}) by proving the lemma
+We demonstrate~\eqref{BA1} by proving the lemma

-If the lemma were to hold, we could start from $c=a+1$ in (\ref{lemma}) and apply it iteratively in~(\ref{BA1}) until we prove identity.
-Our next step exploits the fact $\det_c\Cc_{c\rightarrow b}$ and $\det_c\Cc_{a\rightarrow b}$ share the non vanishing minor $\det_{c-1}\Cc_{a\rightarrow b}$, whose associated matrix we denote by $M$.
+If the lemma were to hold, we could start from $c=a+1$ in~\eqref{lemma} and apply it iteratively in~\eqref{BA1} until we prove identity.
+Our next step exploits the fact $\det_c\Cc_{c\rightarrow b}$ and $\det_c\Cc_{a\rightarrow b}$ share the nonvanishing minor $\det_{c-1}\Cc_{a\rightarrow b}$, whose associated matrix we denote by $M$.
 The matrix $M$ is nonsingular and invertible because it is built upon the inner product of linearly independent Bethe wavefunctions.
-We can thus employ formula \beq \det \left( \right) = \det P \det (Q - R P^{-1} S) \ , \eeq to write
+We can thus employ formula